-Shoulder replacement surgery can be performed in a minimally invasive manner for both total shoulder replacement as well as partial shoulder replacement.
-Total shoulder replacement surgery involves replacing the end of the femur with a new femoral head component.
-The glenoid is cleaned of any diseased bone or cartilage and capped with a concave component.
-Partial shoulder replacement, also known as hemi-replacement, requires only the replacement of the humeral head.
+Shoulder replacement surgery – both total and partial replacement – can be accomplished in a minimally invasive manner.
+Total shoulder replacement surgery is when the end of the femur is completely replaced with a new femoral head component.
+The glenoid is then cleaned of any diseased bone or cartilage and capped with a concave component.
+In partial shoulder replacement (hemi-replacement) only the replacement of the humeral head is required.

 Indications for MIS Shoulder Surgery

 The most common indications for minimally invasive shoulder replacement surgery is one of two things: chronic arthritic shoulder pain, or an injury that cannot be treated using noninvasive treatments like RICE (Rest, Ice, Compression, and Elevation), physical therapy or anti-inflammatory medications.
 Your surgeon will use x-rays and imaging tests to determine the severity of the injury or arthritic condition of the shoulder joint and may recommend surgery.

 Orthopedic Excellence in New Jersey